isomerpages/nparks-sgf/_show-highlights/@ Orchard Road/Floral Fiesta: A Floral Creation Challenge.md

 The Floral Fiesta: A Floral Creation Challenge is a competition that is open to all local floral enthusiasts, hobbyists, aspiring florists and students of any age.
 In this competition, participants will complete floral pieces within a stipulated timeframe with the materials provided.
 The competition will be held over 2 days with 3 elimination rounds.

-Download the competition kit here for more information.
+Download the competition kit [](/files/SGF2022%20Floral%20Fiesta%20Competition%20Kit.pdf) for more information.

 ![BTF](/images/BTF.jpg)